Starting7269/Rochester_Flower_Company/_posts/2025-12-25-winter-2025-indoor-garden-week-3-4.markdown

 Week three was all about ramping things up.
 I turned on the [airpump](https://amzn.to/4pTWerN) to the roots.
 I'm running [AutoPots](https://amzn.to/4qog6D0) with [AirBase](https://amzn.to/4ax0Tev) and [AirDome](https://amzn.to/3LdpkTI) setups, and you typically fire up the air 2-3 weeks after the reservoir starts feeding.
 The plants were ready for it.

-I also bumped the Daily Light Integral from 20 to 30.
+I also bumped the Daily Light Integral from 16 to 20 and used DLI for all of week three.
 DLI is basically "total daily light dose" - more photons, more growth potential.
 They're big enough to handle it now.

 Then there was the magnesium issue.